Beyond the Hype: Mapping Uncertainty and Gratification in AI Assistant Use: Findings

-Participants in our study were drawn to purchase these devices and services due to their compelling advertising promising to streamline the mundane activities of a busy modern life.
-Best expressed by P2, a Rabbit R1 owner, \textit{"man, the advertisement, the YouTube videos, the Ted Talks, all that stuff was just like, whoa, really?
-That's crazy for \$199; you can't lose, you know what I'm saying?”} The utility of the device to record, memo, generate images and text summaries as well as offer seamless integration with services like Uber and Spotify, were all selling points.
-P4 thought the Rabbit would understand and execute commands with ease: \textit{"When I originally saw it, I thought it could have a very clear sense and just do it—like, have the ‘action’ part to it….like order me a pizza…and carry out the task…based on my past order(s).}\textit{” }Similarly, P3 purchased the Humane AI Pin based on \textit{“Ambient computing for the real world [was advertised]...and it looks sophisticated.
-You can also use it as it was shown (in the promos) and when I wear it I honestly feel it shows professionalism.”}
+Participants described their purchase decisions in terms that recognise this preparation explicitly.
+P2, who bought both a Rabbit R1 and a Humane AI Pin, recalled: ``man, the advertisement, the YouTube videos, the Ted Talks, all that stuff was just like, whoa, really?
+That's crazy for \$199; you can't lose, you know what I'm saying?''
+P3 said of the Humane Pin: ``Ambient computing for the real world\ldots and it looks sophisticated.
+When I wear it I honestly feel it shows professionalism.''
+P4 expected the Rabbit to act on intent the way a competent assistant would: ``I thought it could have a very clear sense and just do it---like, have the `action' part to it\ldots like order me a pizza\ldots and carry out the task\ldots based on my past order(s).''
+What the marketing prepared participants for, in other words, was not a particular feature set but an entire \emph{ontological category}: a device that would act on their behalf in the agentic sense.

-However, the discrepancy between the advertised ‘AI’ functionalities and the actual capabilities of these devices and services was particularly pronounced when they failed to execute tasks that were promoted as key capabilities.
-P2 expressed disappointment with Rabbit, stating, \textit{“When it was advertised, it indicated that it was a learning LAM, some type of learning module in which it would get the information and do all these tasks for you.
+The functional collapse that followed was therefore not a discovery of bugs but a discovery that the prepared category was empty.
+P2, on the Rabbit's much-publicised Large Action Model: ``It indicated that it was a learning LAM, some type of learning module in which it would get the information and do all these tasks for you.
 It's not able to do that.
-That technology doesn't even exist."}

-One of the key features of Rabbit, as P2 explained, was \textit{"you're supposed to say, hey, get me an Uber to da da da da.
-Well, they can't do that because it depends on scripts, and if that website changes, those scripts no longer work."} P6 argued that these devices could not engage in dynamic interactions because they relied on rule-based static responses: \textit{"I will mess with [the Rabbit] logic, and it'll do the same thing…that's a pre-programmed response.
-I'll even say things like play me anything, excluding the Beatles, play me anything minus, Hey Jude, or play me anything that sounds kind of classic rock, and it'll still play the Beatles." }Despite the Rabbit R1’s claims of\textit{ intuitively learning}, P6 concluded that the device was only capable of so much: \textit{"I knew it was all marketing.
+That technology doesn't even exist.''
+P6 documented the brittleness with a kind of forensic patience: ``I will mess with [the Rabbit] logic, and it'll do the same thing\ldots that's a pre-programmed response.
+I'll even say things like play me anything, excluding the Beatles\ldots and it'll still play the Beatles.''
+Importantly, P6 had already absorbed the discount that comes with experienced adoption of hyped tech: ``I knew it was all marketing.
 I knew it was never going to be what they promised.
-I'm not fully disappointed.” }
+I'm not fully disappointed.''
+P4, with less practice in this discount, was looking forward to a class-action lawsuit and described the Rabbit as ``a clicky [McDonald's] happy-meal toy [or] a Tamagotchi that speaks.''